bablab/Physiology_GUIs/README.md

 The application generates 2 output files:

-  1) the filtered ECG signal
+1. the filtered ECG signal

-  2) the finalized set of R-peaks
+2. the finalized set of R-peaks

 These files can then be used for ECG-based analyses (e.g., IBI, HRV, ect.)

+### Installation & Running
+1. Download 'nk_ecg_gui.py'
+2. Install necessary dependencies:
+  * numpy
+  * neurokit2
+  * PySimpleGUI
+  * matplotlib
+  * mpl_point_clicker
+  * os
+  * bioread
+4. To start application -- From command line: 'python nk_ecg_gui.py'